 Given the above statements found in the 1689 London Baptist Confession of Faith (LBCF), statements that are reflected in other Reformed confessions, one might find it strange that I say I’m Reformed.
 Indeed my recent debate opponent once wrote, “Mr. Date also considers himself ‘Reformed’, which I believe is an odd identification to make given the crystal clear confessional/systematic position on eternal punishment.”
 One notable and published author who shall remain nameless, since his email is private communication (but I will give you a hint: he is very cantankerous) wrote in an email that I “cannot be Reformed as the first book Calvin wrote was against soul sleep and conditionalism.
 All the Reformed creeds are against it.”
 Well, if what makes one Reformed is one’s affirmation of a Reformed confession, and if a denial of elements of a mere three paragraphs out of 160 (by my count) disqualifies one as Reformed, then I guess I shall hand in my membership card.
 I find it strange, however, that an inability to affirm less than two percent of the LBCF would somehow disqualify me from the Reformed label.
 Denying certain elements of those three paragraphs in no way affects my ability to affirm the remaining 157 paragraphs.

 As a matter of fact, I posit that I am able to make better sense of some of them.
-Take paragraph 3 of chapter 11 for example.
+Take paragraph 3 of for example.
 When I affirm that “Christ, by His obedience and death … and by the sacrifice of himself through the blood of His cross, underwent instead of them the penalty due to them,” I actually believe that in His sacrificial death He suffered what the elect would have.
 Conversely, Reformed traditionalists cannot.
-Or take paragraph 3 of chapter 7 which says that “all the descendants of fallen Adam who have ever been saved have obtained life and blessed immortality,” and paragraph 1 of chapter 17 which says that God “continues to beget and nourish in [the elect] faith, repentance, love, joy, hope, and all the graces of the spirit which lead to immortality.”
+Or take paragraph 3 of which says that “all the descendants of fallen Adam who have ever been saved have obtained life and blessed immortality,” and paragraph 1 of which says that God “continues to beget and nourish in [the elect] faith, repentance, love, joy, hope, and all the graces of the spirit which lead to immortality.”
 I actually believe that life and immortality are the result of salvation alone.
 Conversely, my Reformed traditionalist brothers and sisters cannot.